 This packet will be a helpful part of any conversation about custody.
 It can also be helpful to sign releases of information so that your providers can speak about your treatment and recovery.
 You may not have some of the things on this list.
 You may have other things you want to include.
 That's okay.
 This packet looks different for everyone.

-Make two copies of your packet: one for you, and one for the hospital social worker to share with the child protective services agency.
-Ask your substance use treatment provider, recovery support person, or prenatal care provider to help you collect these documents and put them into a folder or envelope.
+Make two copies of your packet: one for you, and one for the hospital social worker to share with child protective services or DCF if they are called.
+Ask your substance use treatment provider, recovery support person, or prenatal care provider to help you collect these documents, make copies, and put them into a folder or envelope.
+Pack both copies in your bag for the hospital, and give one to the hospital social worker when they meet you.